DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 power when they were away from the community.
-They also mentioned locking the desktop lid, so that kids did not ‘always use it’, and providing adult supervision to kids: I ‘encourage them to behave properly/set some rules—e.g. switch on and off properly’, and they can use the computer ‘when I’m around, yes, but not when I’m not around’.
+They also mentioned locking the desktop lid, so that kids did not ‘always use it’, and providing adult supervision to kids: I ‘encourage them to behave properly/set some rules – e.g. switch on and off properly’, and they can use the computer ‘when I’m around, yes, but not when I’m not around’.

 ### Cyber-safety